progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- Now, if you want to merge your `opera` branch into `trunk` (your `master` branch), you can do so with a normal `git merge`.
 But you need to provide a descriptive commit message (via `-m`), or the merge will say "Merge branch opera" instead of something useful. -->

-Zapamiętaj, że pomimo tego, że używasz `git merge` do tej operacji, a sama operacja łączenia będzie prostsza niż byłaby w Subversion (ponieważ Git automatycznie wykryje prawidłowy punkt bazowy podczas łączenia), nie jest to zwykłe zatwierdzenie Git merge.
-Musisz wypchnąć te dane z powrotem do serwera Subversion, który nie potrafi obsłużyć zmian które mają więcej niż jednego rodzica; więc, po wypchnięciu, będzie on wyglądał jak pojedyńczy commit z złączonymi wszystkimi zmianami z tej gałęzi.
+Zapamiętaj, że pomimo tego, że używasz `git merge` do tej operacji, a łączenie będzie prostsze niż byłoby w Subversion (ponieważ Git automatycznie wykryje prawidłowy punkt wyjściowy podczas łączenia), nie jest to zwykłe zatwierdzenie Git merge.
+Musisz wypchnąć te dane z powrotem do serwera Subversion, który nie potrafi obsłużyć zmian mających więcej niż jednego rodzica; więc, po wypchnięciu, będzie on wyglądał jak pojedynczy commit z złączonymi wszystkimi zmianami z tej gałęzi.
 Po włączeniu zmian z jednej gałęzi do drugiej, nie możesz w łatwy sposób wrócić i kontynuować pracy, jak przywykłeś to robić w Gitcie.
 Komenda `dcommit` którą uruchamiasz, kasuje wszystkie informacje mówiące o tym, którą gałąź włączyłeś, więc kolejne próby włączenie zmian będę błędne - komenda `dcommit` sprawia, że `git merge` wygląda tak, jakbyś uruchomił `git merge --squash`.
 Niestety, nie ma dobrego sposobu na ominięcie tego problemu - Subversion nie może zachować tych informacji, więc zawsze będziesz ograniczony tym co Subversion może zaoferować, w projektach w których używasz go jako swojego serwera.
 Aby uniknąć tych problemów, powinieneś usunąć lokalną gałąź (w tym wypadku `opera`) po włączeniu jej do trunka.

 <!-- Remember that although you’re using `git merge` to do this operation, and the merge likely will be much easier than it would be in Subversion (because Git will automatically detect the appropriate merge base for you), this isn’t a normal Git merge commit.
 You have to push this data back to a Subversion server that can’t handle a commit that tracks more than one parent; so, after you push it up, it will look like a single commit that squashed in all the work of another branch under a single commit.
 After you merge one branch into another, you can’t easily go back and continue working on that branch, as you normally can in Git.
 The `dcommit` command that you run erases any information that says what branch was merged in, so subsequent merge-base calculations will be wrong — the dcommit makes your `git merge` result look like you ran `git merge --squash`.
 Unfortunately, there’s no good way to avoid this situation — Subversion can’t store this information, so you’ll always be crippled by its limitations while you’re using it as your server.
 To avoid issues, you should delete the local branch (in this case, `opera`) after you merge it into trunk. -->